Call +44(0)161 941 4000

 This also applies to salaried individuals who are directors of their own personal service company.

-Limb (b) workers.
 Limb (b) workers paid through PAYE are eligible for the scheme.
-Those who pay tax on their trading profits through Income Tax Self-Assessment, may instead be eligible for the Self-Employed Income Support Scheme (SEISS) which was announced by the Chancellor on 26 March 2020.
+Those who pay tax on their trading profits through Income Tax Self-Assessment may instead be eligible for the Self-Employed Income Support Scheme (SEISS) which was announced by the Chancellor on 26 March 2020.

-Employees on fixed term contracts.
-Employees on fixed term contracts can be furloughed.
+Employees on fixed-term contracts can be furloughed.
 Their contracts can be renewed or extended during the furlough period without breaking the terms of the scheme.
-However, where a fixed term employee’s contract ends because it is not extended or renewed, they will no longer be eligible under the scheme.
+However, where a fixed-term employee’s contract ends because it is not extended or renewed, they will no longer be eligible under the scheme.

 In addition to the Government’s updated guidance as at 4 April 2020, the Advisory, Conciliation, Arbitration Service (ACAS) has also published further guidance.